devkitPro/picasso/Manual.md

 The entry point of a DVLE may be set with the `.entry` directive.
 If this directive is not used, `main` is assumed as the entrypoint.

-A DVLE is marked by default as a vertex shader, unless `setemit` is used (in the case of which a geometry shader is assumed).
+A DVLE is marked by default as a vertex shader, unless `setemit` or `.gsh` are used (in the case of which a geometry shader is assumed).

 Uniforms that start with the underscore (`_`) character are not exposed in the DVLE table of uniforms.
 This allows for creating private uniforms that can be internally used to configure the behaviour of shared procedures.